sipcapture/homer/docs/OOM.md

 the catalog exactly as it was.
 Tables with active row-level delete files, tables not partitioned by a single identity column, and lakes with un-flushed inlined rows are skipped entirely.

+Two schema-level refusals are permanent for the life of the process, because retrying them can only repeat the same discarded work:

+- a column type that the parquet -> Arrow -> parquet round trip cannot reproduce;
+- a column type DuckLake will not accept from an added file at all.
+Some DuckDB types have no exact parquet form — `HUGEINT` is stored as `DOUBLE` — and `ducklake_add_data_files` then rejects the file against the table's declared type, even though DuckLake wrote the sources the same way.
+Homer's schema uses only `VARCHAR`, `UINTEGER`, `BIGINT`, `DOUBLE`, `TIMESTAMP`, `DATE` and `JSON`, all of which round-trip; this guards a column added later.

+**Retention interacts with this.** `runRetention` deletes on `timestamp` while tables are partitioned by `date`, so a cutoff inside a day removes only part of a file and DuckLake records a **row-level delete file** — which makes the native compactor skip that table for as long as the delete file stays active.
+A cutoff that lands on a date boundary retires whole files and leaves compaction working.
+With `retention_days` set, expect the affected tables to stop compacting natively until the cutoff moves past the partially deleted partition.

 Additionally, each native cycle takes a `VACUUM INTO` copy of the catalog first (keeping the last 3), and verifies afterwards that the catalog still has exactly